 - Forty-six states and the District of Columbia offer supplemental SSI payments.
 (The states that don't are Arizona, Mississippi, North Dakota and West Virginia.)
 States that provide additional payments may have their own rules regarding income and eligibility.

 - SSI is not available to residents of Puerto Rico, the U.S. Virgin Islands, American Samoa and Guam.
 Residents of the Northern Mariana Islands can receive SSI, but the territory does not supplement federal payments.
-The U.S. Supreme Court agreed in March 2021 to hear a case challenging the SSI exclusion in Puerto Rico.
+The U.S. Supreme Court heard arguments in November 2021 in a case challenging the SSI exclusion in Puerto Rico but has yet to rule.

 Find the answers to the most common Social Security questions such as when to claim, how to maximize your retirement benefits and more.